-Figure 7.1 Locations of GNSS sites on or near Mt Taranaki.
+Figure 7.1 Locations of GeoNet GNSS sites on and near Mt Taranaki.
 Sites are labelled by their 4-letter site codes.
-NPLY is New Plymouth (but is located on German Hill), PGKH is Kahui Hut and PGNE is North Egmont.
+NPLY is New Plymouth (located on German Hill), PGKH is Kahui Hut and PGNE is North Egmont.
 The intention is to also install a site at Dawson Falls once redevelopment work planned in that area is completed.
 Solid lines indicate line lengths currently able to be monitored.
 Dashed lines can be monitored when instruments are installed at Dawson Falls.
 The base map is from Google Earth.

-Figure 7.2A The displacement of the GNSS site PGKH at Kahui Hut on Mt Taranaki for 2014 to 2017.
+Figure 7.2 The displacement of the GNSS site PGKH at Kahui Hut on Mt Taranaki for 2014 to 2018.
 Displacements in the north-south (dn), east-west (de), and up-down (du) directions are shown.
 All positions are relative to the initial position when the sites were installed, and thus represent a displacement from the initial position.
 The black circles represent smoothed daily displacements.
-The vertical blue lines are the estimated errors for each daily displacement.
 The red lines are the smoothed daily displacement curves.
-Similar displacements are seen at all sites in Taranaki.
-The movement to the north is also seen at other sites in the North Island and does not reflect deformation of Mt Taranaki, instead it represents the large-scale crustal deformation of the North Island.
 The Kaikoura earthquake occurred on 14 November 2016.

-Figure 7.2B The displacement of the GNSS site PGKH at Kahui Hut on Mt Taranaki for 2016 to 2017.
-For further details refer to Figure 7.2A.
+Figure 7.3 The displacement of the GNSS site PGKH at Kahui Hut on Mt Taranaki for 2017 to 2018.
+For further details refer to Figure 7.2.

-Figure 7.3A The displacement of the GNSS site NPLY at German Hill for 2003 to 2017.
-For further details refer to Figure 7.2A.
+Figure 7.4 The displacement of the GNSS site NPLY at German Hill for 2003 to 2018.
+For further details refer to Figure 7.2.

-Figure 7.3B The displacement of the GNSS site NPLY at German Hill for 2016 to 2017.
-For further details refer to Figure 7.2A.
+Figure 7.5 The displacement of the GNSS site NPLY at German Hill for 2017 to 2018.
+For further details refer to Figure 7.2.

-Figure 7.4A The displacement of the GNSS site PGNE at North Egmont on Mt Taranaki for 2014 to 2017.
-For further details refer to Figure 7.2A.
+Figure 7.6 The displacement of the GNSS site PGNE at North Egmont on Mt Taranaki for 2014 to 2018.
+For further details refer to Figure 7.2.

-Figure 7.4B The displacement of the GNSS site PGNE at North Egmont on Mt Taranaki.
-For 2016-17.
-For further details refer to Figure 7.2A
+Figure 7.7 The displacement of the GNSS site PGNE at North Egmont on Mt Taranaki for 2017 to 2018.
+For further details refer to Figure 7.2.